Apply to Study

 Further guidance on how to submit a successful recorded audition can be found on the following pages:

 Further support, including tips from Heads of Department can be found on the following video playlists:

 Receive an offer and submit your English Language Test

-Once you have submitted your application and audition, our Admissions Team will be in contact with you to notify you of the result.
-If you come from a non-English speaking country, we will also be required to submit your English Language Proficiency test results before you enrol.
+Once you have attended an audition in person or submitted your recordings, our Admissions Team will be in contact with you to notify you of the result.
+If you come from a non-English speaking country, you will also be required to submit your English Language test results before you enrol.
 The English Language Requirements are listed on the individual course pages and can also be found here.

 During your studies